This Chicken Tikka Masala style curry is made in the slow cooker for extra depth of flavour and ultra tender chicken!

 - Naan Bread

 - In a small bowl, combine 4 tsp garam masala, 3 tsp chilli powder, 2 tsp ground coriander, cumin, paprika and turmeric and 1.5 tsp salt.
-In a medium bowl, combine your chicken with half the spices.
-Keep other half for later.
+In a medium bowl, combine the diced chicken with half the spices (save the rest of the spices for later).

 - Remove chicken from pan and place into slow cooker.
 Lower heat to medium and add 2 tbsp butter.
-Add onion and fry until it begins to soften, then add ginger and garlic.
-Continue frying until it's all softened and beginning to catch colour.
-Stir in 2 tbsp tomato puree, fry for a minute or so, then scrape everything into the slow cooker.
+Add onion and fry until it begins to soften, then add ginger and garlic and fry for a minute or so longer.
+Scrape everything into the slow cooker.

-- Into the slow cooker pour in passata and water, then add your remaining spices and sugar.
+- Into the slow cooker pour in passata, water, tomato puree, your remaining spices and sugar.
 Give it a good stir then pop on the lid and cook on HIGH for 3-4hours or LOW for 5-6hours.

-- Remove lid and flick the cooker to 'warm'.
-Allow the curry to cool slightly, or at least stop bubbling then stir in the cream (important cream at room temp and curry cools slightly or the cream may curdle).
+- Remove the lid and flick the cooker to 'warm'.
+Allow the curry to cool slightly, or at least stop rapidly bubbling then gently stir in the cream.
+It's important the cream is at room temp and the curry cools slightly or the cream may curdle.
+Don't be too vigorous when stirring otherwise the chicken will break apart.

 - Serve with coriander/cilantro, rice and naan!